jsn-li/visualizations/README.md

 # Green-zone Visualizations
-This application integrates with Endcoronavirus.org's Green-zone rankings calculations, which can be seen [here](https://github.com/vbrunsch/rankings), and generates a visualization of any region's progress in eliminating COVID-19.
+This application integrates with Endcoronavirus.org's Green-zone rankings calculations, such as that in [this repository](https://github.com/vbrunsch/rankings), and generates a visualization of any region's progress in eliminating COVID-19.
 * Pipeline is available for monitoring at https://concourse.nocovid.group
 * Visualizations are served at https://nocovid.group/{region}
 ### Usage
-1. Create a `visualizations` folder with the following file structure.
+1. In a rankings repository, create a `visualizations` folder with the following file structure.
    See the [example](https://github.com/aochen-jli/visualizations/tree/main/examples/) for reference.
    ```
    .